suikan4github/kaiten-yaki/INSTALL.md

 export DEV="/dev/sda"

 # Whether you want to erase all contents of the storage device or not.
-# 1: Yes, I want to erase all.
+# 1 : Yes, I want to erase all.
-# 0: No, I don't.
+# 0 : No, I don't.
 I want to add to the existing LUKS volume.
-export ERASEALL=1
+export ERASEALL=0

 # Logical Volume name for your Linux installation.
-Keep it unique from other distributions.
+# Keep it unique from other distribution.
 export LVROOTNAME="anko"

 # Logical volume size of the Linux installation.
-# 30% means the new logical volume will use 30% of the free space in the LVM volume group.
+# 30% mean, new logical volume will use 30% of the free space
-# For example, assume the free space is 100GB, and LVROOTSIZE is 30%FREE.
-The script will create a 30GB logical volume.
+# in the LVM volume group.
+For example, assume the free space is 100GB,
+# and LVROOTSIZE is 30%FREE.
+Script will create 30GB logical volume.
 export LVROOTSIZE="50%FREE"

-# Set the size of the EFI partition and swap partition.
-The unit is Byte. you can use M, G... notation.
+# Set the size of EFI partition and swap partition.
+# The unit is Byte.
+You can use M,G... notation.
 export EFISIZE="200M"
 export LVSWAPSIZE="8G"

 # Usually, these names can be left untouched.
-# If you change, keep them consistent through all installations in your system.
+# If you change, keep them consistent through all instllation in your system.
 export CRYPTPARTNAME="luks_volume"
 export VGNAME="vg1"
 export LVSWAPNAME="swap"

-# Do not touch this parameter unless you understand precisely what you are doing.
+# Do not touch this parameter, unless you understand what you are doing.
-# 1: Overwrite the existing logical volume as root volume.
-0: Create new logical volume as root volume.
+# 1 : Overwrite the existing logical volume as root vlume.
+# 0 : Create new logical volume as root volume.
 export OVERWRITEINSTALL=0

+# Do not touch this parameter, unless you understand what you are doing.
+# This is a paameter value of the --iter-time option for cyrptsetup command.
+# If you specify 1000, that means 1000mSec.
+0 means compile default.
+export ITERTIME=0

 # Void Linux only.
 Ignored in Ubuntu.
 # The font size of the void-installer